KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2021-03-30" />

 **Finding:**
-Skyward Pride's vacuum blades count as raw physical damage and not as normal or charged attacks for the purpose of 4 set Gladiators.
+Skyward Pride's vacuum blades count as raw Physical damage and not as normal or charged attacks for the purpose of 4 set Gladiators.

 **Evidence:**
 Abyss 7-1 with 3 gladiator pieces vs 4 gladiator pieces